marcpouzet/zrun/README.md

 Zrun was inspired by several works.
-The PhD. thesis of Gonthier 1/ "Sémantiques et modèles d'exécution des langages réactifs synchrones : application à Esterel", 1988; 2/ the paper "A Coiterative Characterization of Synchronous Stream Functions", by Caspi and Pouzet, CMCS, 1998 (VERIMAG tech. report, 1997); 3/ the paper "The semantics and execution of a synchronous block-diagram language", by Edwards and Lee, Science of Computer Programming 2003.
+The PhD. thesis of Gonthier 1/ "Sémantiques et modèles d'exécution des langages réactifs synchrones : application à Esterel", 1988; 2/ "The Constructive Semantics of Pure Esterel (Draft Version 3), by Berry; 3/ the paper "A Coiterative Characterization of Synchronous Stream Functions", by Caspi and Pouzet, CMCS, 1998 (VERIMAG tech. report, 1997); 4/ the paper "The semantics and execution of a synchronous block-diagram language", by Edwards and Lee, Science of Computer Programming 2003.
 All are based on the fix-point computation of a monotone function on a domain with bounded height.
-We have reformulated the semantics of 2/ so that it can be expressed in a statically typed, purely functional language that has strong normalization property (all programs terminate).
+This work build directly on 4/, reformulating the semantics so that it can be expressed in a statically typed, purely functional language that has strong normalization property (all programs terminate).
+In comparison, the original version was a shallow embedding in a languge with call-by-need.
 You can read the companion paper "[A Constructive State-based Semantics and Interpreter for a Synchronous Data-flow Language with State machines](https://www.di.ens.fr/~pouzet/bib/emsoft23b-extended.pdf)" presented at EMSOFT'2023.